Colle dell' Osservanza

 Romanesque Rotunda engulfed in a Villa

-On the prominent hill of San Benedetto overlooking Bologna, Napoleon's powerful minister Antonio Aldini commissioned Giuseppe Nadi in 1881 to build a Neoclassical summer villa, complete with Olympian gods on the tympanum.
+Napoleon had admired the view from this prominent hill overlooking Bologna, and in 1811 his powerful minister Antonio Aldini, eager to please the emperor, commissioned Giuseppe Nadi to demolish the recently-suppressed Benedictine monastery on the site then on the site and build a Neoclassical summer villa on the spot, complete with Olympian gods on the tympanum.

-Whether or not a dove was involved, the handsome brick church decorated with blind arcading (note the curious faces and symbols at the bottom of the arches, including a swastika) by 1170 was used by the Benedictines, and visited by Dante, and several saints, including Dominic, Anthony of Padua and Bernardino of Siena.
-Napoleon's government suppressed the monastery, giving Aldini the all-clear to build.
+Whether or not a dove was involved, the handsome brick church decorated with blind arcading (note the curious faces and symbols at the bottom of the arches, including a swastika) was visited by Dante, and several saints, including Dominic, Anthony of Padua and Bernardino of Siena.
 Fortunately rather than destroy the quirky little church, Aldini built around it and used it as a music and dining room.

 In 1844 there was talk of re-opening the church, but the local Cardinal refused, because worshippers would have to enter a 'pagan' portal, under the Olympian gods.
 In 1888, the entire property was donated to the comune, and the church was restored by the architect Guido Zucchini in the 1930s.